A Trio of Specialists Help a Preemie Breathe Easy

 “We’ve had a lot of doctors,” his father, Germel, says.
 “Like from head to toe.”

-It’s hard to call any of them the primary one, but the one that drew on the largest group of doctors involved an injury to Sam’s airway called subglottic stenosis.
+It’s hard to call any of Sam's disorders the primary one, but the one that drew on the largest group of doctors involved an injury to his airway called subglottic stenosis.
 Fixing it required a collaboration of all three wings of CHLA’s Aerodigestive Program—otolaryngology, pulmonology and gastroenterology—and, typical of preemies, the complexity of the treatment needed to take on one condition bumped against the effort to treat another.

 “It's like a house of cards,” says otolaryngologist Christian Hochstim, MD, PhD, who had the central job of repairing Sam’s airway.
 “You touch one thing and it affects the other, and you have to try to get it all correct.
 It requires a big team.”
 Fortunately for Sam, the hospital had one already assembled.